The National Basketball Association was at war with the American Basketball Association, and the NBA needed reinforcements as quickly as possibly.

 Murphy was taken at the start of the second round by San Diego, while Archibald was picked immediately after Murphy by Cincinnati.
 It's a great "what if?" - could Murphy have helped the Braves survive in Buffalo?

 The Braves took another power forward in the second round, Cornell Warner of Jackson State.
 The third round pick was Chip Case of Virginia, who played high school basketball in suburban Lockport.
 Case was the first player to actually sign a contract with the Braves.
+Case, by the way, said that he went to sleep the night before the regular season opener believing that he would be on the roster of the team.
+He woke up, and was cut before the game.
 The rest of Buffalo's picks didn't work out.

 The expansion draft took place on May 11, 1970.
 Buffalo was perceived as receiving a huge break right off the bat.
 Teams could only protect seven players at the start of the draft.
 When the protected lists were revealed, there was a surprise on the Los Angeles Lakers' list.